corda/corda-docs/content/en/docs/corda-enterprise/4.5/node/collaborative-recovery/introduction-cr.md

 Collaborative Recovery is *not* compatible with the legacy Corda Finance module.
 This is due to the way Confidential Identities are used as a part of the `CashPaymentFlow`.

-In general lease consider avoiding Corda Finance in favour of [Tokens](../../cordapps/token-skd) and Accounts SDKs.
+In general, it is recommended that you avoid the legacy Corda Finance module in favour of [Tokens](../../cordapps/token-skd) and Accounts SDKs.